OBeeNya/Coursera_ML_Andrew_Ng/Week 7/Readme.md

 When the cost function for logistic regression could be written as A + 𝜆B, here we have CA + B.

 *Large margin intuition:*
+SVM is also called large margin classifier because it will find the parameters separating the data with the largest margin possible.
+In presence of outliers, the boundary will be dependant on the value of C (higher C means more consideration regarding outliers).

+*Mathematics behind large margin classification:*